ClovisTheGreat/C4/README.md

 Done in collaboration with the 2024 DRUMS REU

-A pipeline developed in order to help biologists discern statistically significant pathways in single-cell and multi-cell data.
+A pipeline developed in order to help biologists find signaling pathways and likely associated downstream genes.

 Uses tools including SCANPY, COMMOT, generalized additive models, and causal inference through the potential outcomes framework.